akalinux/react-chtr-form/README.md

 This example shows how to manage a hash of text and password inputs.

+**Note Note Note** All objects in a hash container require an additional argument `name`, the name represents the key in the data structure.

 ```
 <ChtrForm display={{
         label: "Simple Hash example",